Edmund Daniel was likely a

 and Curtis B. b.
 1839 d.
 1905.

-A Y DNA test was done for a descendant of
+A Y DNA test which was taken by a

-John Herndon Daniel, from his son John Herndon Daniel Jr.
+descendant of John Herndon Daniel, from his son John Herndon

-proves that Elijah Daniel was closely connected to William
+Daniel Jr., proves that Elijah Daniel was closely connected